oi-lab/oi-laravel-ts/PUBLISHING.md

 # GitHub Publishing Guide

-This guide explains how to publish the OI Laravel TypeScript package on GitHub in your Axo-Conseil organization.
+This guide explains how to publish the OI Laravel TypeScript package on GitHub in your OI Lab organization.

 ## Prerequisites

-- A GitHub account with access to the `Axo-Conseil` organization
+- A GitHub account with access to the `oi-lab` organization
 - Git installed on your machine
 - Repository creation rights in the organization